-The Michigan Department of Environmental Quality (MDEQ) often receives complaints about foam on a river or lake.
+The Michigan Department of Environment, Great Lakes, and Energy (EGLE) often receives complaints about foam on a river or lake.
 This foam can occur naturally or because of environmental pollution.
 There are many things that can be introduced into a lake or stream that may cause foam to form.

 Organic compounds from decomposing plants in the lake/river reach the water's surface, where wind and wave action push them to the shore.
 The concentration, or build up, of the organic compounds changes the physical nature of the water, making it easier for foam form.
 Turbulence and wave action at the beach pushes air into the water with organic compounds, which forms the bubbles in foam.
 Currents and boats also mix air with the organic compounds in the water to produce naturally occurring foam.
 Foam can appear year round on lakes and streams as long as there is open water.

 How can I tell if the foam on my lake/stream is natural or from PFAS or some other contaminant?

 If you find foam on a waterbody, check out the Naturally Occurring Phenomena brochure on tips on how to tell if it is naturally occurring or PFAS foam.
 Generally:

 Is PFAS foam harmful?

 MDHHS recommends you avoid foam on lakes and rivers impacted by a PFAS contamination site.
 Foam on these lakes and rivers can have much higher amounts of PFAS than the water.
 Swallowing foam with PFAS could be a risk to your health.
 Learn more about known PFAS sites.